aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 10. In the **Create Organizational Unit** window, in the **Name** text box, type **ToSync** and click **OK**.

-11. Double-click the newly crated **ToSync** organizational unit such that its content appears in the details pane of the Active Directory Administrative Center console.
+11. Double-click the newly created **ToSync** organizational unit such that its content appears in the details pane of the Active Directory Administrative Center console.

 12. In the **Tasks** pane, within the **ToSync** section, click **New**, and, in the cascading menu, click **User**.